REANNZ/tuakiri-doc/identity_providers/upgrading_a_4_x_idp_to_5_x.md

 IdP 3.x introduced a simplified upgrade process for in-place upgrades - where essentially, just running the installer from the new version distribution directory is sufficient.
 The installer keeps the existing local configuration (primarily the `conf` directory, but also e.g. `credentials`  and `metadata` ), while updating the system files.
 This highlights the fact that any local configuration should be done in the `conf` directory only, not touching files under the `system` directory - which is actually removed in 5.x.
 This also makes the upgrades very easy to run.

 Any new configuration files that do not exist in the `conf` directory yet are copied there.
 New versions of existing files are stored in the same location with `.idpnew-<version>` added to the file name (e.g., `conf/idp.properties.idpnew-511`).
-(This convention replaces the earlier approach where `dist/conf`  directory contained a pristine copy of each configuration file as of the release being upgraded to, and all configuration files from the previous version were kept in `/opt/shibboleth-idp/old-<timestamp>`.
+(This convention replaces the earlier approach where the `dist/conf`  directory contained a pristine copy of each configuration file as of the release being upgraded to, and all configuration files from the previous version were kept in `/opt/shibboleth-idp/old-<timestamp>`.

-However, an upgrade between major version (such as 4.x to 5.x) is more involved and may require some manual changes and may require different versions of Java and of the web application container - see below for details.
+However, an upgrade between major versions (such as 4.x to 5.x) is more involved and may require some manual changes and may require different versions of Java and of the web application container - see below for details.

 ## In-place upgrade vs. new install